LeanerCloud/AutoSpotting/START.md

 ### Installation options ###

-Autospotting can be installed via CloudFormation or Terraform, both install methods take a number of parameters, which allows you to configure it for your own environment.
+AutoSpotting can be installed via CloudFormation or Terraform, both install methods take a number of parameters, which allows you to configure it for your own environment.
 The defaults should be safe enough for most use cases, but for testing or more advanced use cases you may want to tweak some of them.